cerebrl/forgerock-sample-web-react/README.md

 #### Create Your OAuth Clients

-1. Create a public OAuth client for the web app
+1. Create a public (SPA) OAuth client for the web app: no secret, scopes of `openid profile email`, implicit consent enabled, and no "token authentication endpoint method".
-2. Create a confidential OAuth client for the API server (one with a secret)
+2. Create a confidential (Node.js) OAuth client for the API server: with a secret, default scope of `am-introspect-all-tokens`, and `client_secret_basic` as the "token authentication endpoint method".

 #### Create your Authentication Journeys/Trees